 When starting your own business having a good support network is vital and family and friends usually form a big part of this.

 'Entrepreneurialism requires both risk and fast, on-the-go learning.
 If you're surrounded by people who don't understand the culture, then it's likely that you'll feel as if you're toeing the knife edge alone,' explains Georgie.

 However, having family and friends to talk to when you've had a bad day is one thing, but try whenever possible to get a wider, more unbiased opinion on your products and business activities.

 'Seek support from people pursuing similar projects or passions.
 Remember, you're never alone.
 There are always mentors.
 You just need to find them,' adds Georgie.

 Being financially savvy early on is particularly important, and overspending is another business mistake you'll want to avoid.
 Keep in mind that all initial expenditure must be recouped.

 'If you don't have a stable pot to build your business from and live off at the same time, then life can become quite stressful,' says Georgie.

 'Either ensure you have a consistent income from another job or have enough savings to live off.
-Also, when financial planning remember everything always takes twice as long as you expect.'
+Also, when financial planning, remember that everything always takes twice as long as you expect.'